 The probability of arguing or disagreeing in a love relationship.
 Some describe these moments as Relationship Fighting.

-Psychologist, Marg Wolf trained many helping professionals, including me, in the ten week violence prevention program called You are Not Alone.
-She provided clear and helpful feedback that made the process easy, doable, repeatable and empowering.
-When I think about her interactions with her mentees, I think of the acronym SMART.
+Psychologist, Marg Wolf trained many helping professionals, including me.
+We were interns in the ten-week domestic violence prevention program called, You are Not Alone.
+Marg provided clear and helpful feedback that made the process easy, doable, repeatable and empowering.
+Indeed, her performance feedback improved our skill levels!
+Not once did I experience criticism.
+I experienced […]

 Ready to self-promote?
 Why would you?
 You will need to self-promote if ever you want to move up a career ladder or move into a desired position, or land a job or sell your services or product.
 How do you do it?
 Self-promotion is the ability to let others know your strengths, capabilities, and accomplishments. […]

 Nancy Loraas, a Calgary-based executive, leadership, and communication coach, sent me a request to fill in a communications questionnaire.
 As I was filling it in I began to think, “My answers might be helpful to my readers; those interested in effective communication skills.”
 Consequently, I am sharing Nancy’s questions and my answers.
 Nancy’s Communication Skills […]